drimer/hmcts-dev-test-backend/README.md

 recommended approach is to make a copy of `.env.template` into `.env` and configure your IDE to use that file.

+Alternatively, you can set the environment variables in a terminal, or in your IDE, manually.

 3. The smoke tests require a full configuration to spin up a test server.
-A `.env.test` file has been provided (if you have changed your settings, this change will need changing with the values you used when you set up your DB Docker container.
+A `.env.test` file has been provided.
+If you have changed your settings, this change will need changing with the values you used when you set up your DB Docker container.